 Hepatitis means an inflammatory condition of the liver.
 Chronic inflammation of the liver due to a viral infection is known as Hepatitis C. It is caused by the Hepatitis C virus.
-When this viral infection continues to remain in the body for many years, it can lead to severe damages, such as scarring and cirrhosis of the liver.
+When this viral infection continues to remain in the body for many years, it can lead to severe damage, such as scarring and cirrhosis of the liver.
 Liver cirrhosis and scarring are slow processes, hence they may occur after 10-15 years of having Hepatitis C. The virus can spread through the infected person's blood or body fluids.
-It commonly spreads by the contaminated needles, non-sterile syringes, or through unprotected sex with an affected individual.
+It commonly spreads by contaminated needles, non-sterile syringes, or through unprotected sex with an affected individual.

 Acute hepatitis C may often go unnoticed as it is most often asymptomatic (not having any symptoms).
 It often resolves on its own without any medications.

-Chronic Hepatitis C whereas requires proper treatment and lifestyle changes.
+Chronic Hepatitis C whereas it requires proper treatment and lifestyle changes.
 If untreated, it may lead to complications, such as liver cirrhosis, liver scarring, and liver cancer as well in few cases.
 These changes once occurred may be irreversible and have a severe impact on health.

 How Can Homeopathic Treatment Help In Managing Hepatitis C?